-Golden Spike National Historic Site.
-This is the location where the first transcontinental railway was completed, joining east and west of the United States, in 1869.
+Golden Spike National Historic Site is located where the first transcontinental railway was completed, joining east and west of the United States, in 1869.
 The historic completion of the Railroad turned a six-month ox-drawn wagon ride into a six-day train journey, paving the way for exploration and settlement of the wild west.

 The Visitor’s Center attempts to present a balanced account of the Railroad’s history, including the dangerous working conditions, mass culling of Bison and invasion of Native land.
-However, the overriding message is that the Railroad is a triumphant victory, which in one clean sweep sends the previously mentioned issues under the rug.
+However, the overriding message is that the Railroad is a triumphant victory, which in one clean sweep sends the previously mentioned issues of colonialism under the rug.

-Onward to Spiral Jetty
+The Spiral Jetty experience